 Many investors understand how rewarding it can be to invest in real estate.
-We here at Assets America® arrange financing for real estate projects with minimum loan amounts starting at $5 million.
+At Assets America® we arrange financing for real estate projects with minimum loan amounts starting at $20 million ($20M).
 But what if you don’t have the resources to make the down payment on a $5 million project, or must overcome less than perfect credit?
 Logically, you just might be a candidate for using a master lease agreement as a pathway to investing in a real estate project.
 In this article, we’ll guide buyers and investors on how to use a master lease agreement to purchase commercial property and how to finance your property.

 What Is a Master Lease Agreement?